Forces, Movement & Changing Shape

 Elastic and inelastic deformation

-(also called plastic deformation), where the object stays permanently changed even after the force is removed.
-Examples: a clay tile that has been moulded, a paperclip that has been bent past straightening, a sheet of glass that has been cracked
+- (also called plastic deformation), where the object stays permanently changed even after the force is removed.
+Examples: a clay tile that has been moulded, a paperclip that has been bent past straightening, a metal drinks can that has been crushed